djccarew/watson-dojo-pm-tester/README.md

 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.
 * Under `Notebook URL` provide the following url: https://github.com/IBM/predictive-model-on-watson-ml/blob/master/demo1.ipynb
-* Select the Spark runtime.
+* Select the Spark runtime with Python 3.5 .
 * Click the `Create` button.

   ![](doc/source/images/create-spark-notebook.png)